core-wg/oscore/draft-ietf-core-object-security.md

 To prevent reuse of Sender Sequence Numbers (SSN), an endpoint may perform the following procedure during normal operations:

   * Before using a Sender Sequence Number that is evenly divisible by K, where K is a positive integer, store the Sender Sequence Number (SSN1) in non-volatile memory.
-After boot, the endpoint initiates the new Sender Sequence Number (SSN2) to the value stored in persistent memory plus a factor F times K: SSN2 = SSN1 + F * K, where F is a positive integer.
+After boot, the endpoint initiates the new Sender Sequence Number (SSN2) to the value stored in persistent memory plus K plus F: SSN2 = SSN1 + K + F, where F is a positive integer.

     * Writing to non-volatile memory can be costly; the value K gives a trade-off between frequency of storage operations and efficient use of Sender Sequence Numbers.

-    * Writing to non-volatile memory may be subject to delays, or failure; the factor F MUST be set so that the last Sender Sequence Number used before reboot is never larger than SSN2.
+    * Writing to non-volatile memory may be subject to delays, or failure; F MUST be set so that the last Sender Sequence Number used before reboot is never larger than SSN2.

 If timely write to non-volatile memory cannot be guaranteed the method described in this section MUST NOT be used.